MikeZwicky/Ticket-System/README.md

 ### Demonstration:

 The demonstration was recorded.
-The mp4 file can be found on main.
+The video was uploaded on steam.

 ## Additional remarks

-The logical structure is saved as Logical structure.pdf on main.
+The logical structure is saved as Logical Domain model.pdf on main.

-The project documentation is saved as Project Documentation.docx on main
+The project documentation is saved as Project Documentation.pdf on main